 I am going to try to make a pumpkin spice version for Thanksgiving.
 I found some Torani Pumpkin Spice syrup at the same time I brought home the S’mores, so that’s just begging to be used in another culinary adventure.

 This pie is definitely a treat.
 It’s pretty high in calories and fat, but you can enjoy it in moderation without worrying about breaking out of ketosis since each piece is only 5 net carbs (and would be less, if you didn’t use the chocolate chips in the crust).
 I’ve eaten a piece a day, and it really helps keep me satiated for a long time.
 Don’t let the high calorie count scare you off of trying it!

 As always, please let me know if you make this pie and enjoy it!
 I love getting feedback :) And while you’re at it, would you possibly Like my Facebook page?
+You could also follow me on Instagram.
 Happy cooking!